ccouzens/bookish-funicular/README.md

 available to the developer by wrapping the output component with an outer component that controls the props; as interactivity is a client side concern this does not need sharing with the server.

+## Open Questions

+What does the source syntax look like?

+How will the CSS associated with an HTML component be attached?
+Assuming we give options, what options do we give?

+How well does writing a website using this tooling work?
+Are there other things that are duplicated, and how costly is the duplication?